Embedding Custom Phonemes in Async Voice API

 6 IPA Symbol Reference (English)#

-IPA overrides also work with Spanish, French, German, and Italian voices.
+IPA overrides also work with multilingual voices.
 Reference tables here use English as an example.

 Below is a quick‑lookup table of the standard IPA symbols you can embed inside <phonemes> when working with English voices in Async.
 All examples use General American pronunciations.6.1 Consonants#